Guides and publications

 WorkSIGHT showcases the stories of the people we work with every day, highlighting return-to-work success stories and WCB business information.

-Employer report of injury - C040 with instructions
+Employer report of injury form (form only) - C040

 Submit this form within 72 hours of being advised of the injury.

-- Employer report of injury form - C040 form only
+Employer report of injury (with instructions) - C040

 Employer's progressive injury questionnaire - C606